peterdonnelly1/pipeline/README.md

-(Note: use 'source' so shell scripts will execute in the current shell session)
+(Note: use 'source' as shown, so that the shell scripts will execute in the current shell session)

 ---
 1   Install the NVIDIA Docker Container Runtime: